Cola Cao: Preparation

 Cola Cao comes in a powder form which is intended to be mixed with milk, but can also be mixed with water or soya milk.
 It can also be added to breakfast cereal or used as a baking ingredient.
 In Spain in particular, Cola Cao is a popular accompaniment to breakfast, or dinner.

 Advertising

-The "Cola Cao song" used to promote the product in 1952 is a nostalgia item.
-Its first verses are still remembered: "Yo soy aquel negrito del África Tropical / que cultivando cantaba la canción del Cola Cao /..." ("I am that little black guy from Tropical Africa / who sang the Cola Cao song while cultivating").
-The company released a new version of the song in 2020, modifying the lyrics perceived as racist.
-Cola Cao has been marketed in association with the Olympic Games and other sporting events.
+In Spain, since the late 80's, Cola Cao has been marketed in association with the Olympic Games and other sporting events.

 Distribution

 Cola Cao in powder form is sold in containers of various sizes, and it is also produced in liquid form that is purveyed in plastic bottles.